 Marta often plays the piano.

-Now let’s see what the use of spesso in Italian is.
+Now let’s see how to use spesso in Italian.

 Use of spesso in Italian

-We’ve said that spesso in Italian is an adverb of frequency that translates to the English adverbs “often” or “frequently”.
+We’ve said that spesso in Italian is an adverb of frequency, equivalent to the English adverbs “often” or “frequently”.

-There’s not much different from these English adverbs, but you have to remember that spesso in Italian is never placed right after the subject, but either before or after the verb it modifies.
+There’s not much difference from these English adverbs, but you have to remember that spesso in Italian is never placed right after the subject, but either before or after the verb it modifies.